Queretaro Mexico Travel Guide

 Several language schools in Querétaro City feature Spanish classes for foreigners.
 Alternatives go from intensive short courses to longer-term programs, serving different levels.

-Find options for unwinding and refreshing during your stay in Querétaro.
+Find opportunities for relaxation and rejuvenation during your time in Querétaro.

-Some studios in Querétaro City offer yoga classes.
+Some bachelor apartments in Querétaro City offer yoga classes.
 Retreats focusing on yoga and meditation exist in quieter, pastoral environments or nearby states.

 Traditional healing practices are limited in urban Querétaro.
-Some herbalists or traditional healers (curanderos) may be found in more rural areas.
+Some herbalists or traditional healers (curanderos) may be found in more countryside areas.

 Querétaro is not on the coast and has no sandy shores.
 Some hotels feature pools, and day passes may be available to non-guests at larger hotels or resort-style balnearios.